-Programs will follow their DDAP license(s) for allowable maximum number of members served.
+Contracted COE providers in the Magellan HealthChoices network must follow their Pennsylvania Department of Drug and Alcohol Programs (DDAP) license(s) for allowable maximum number of members served.

-Per Appendix G and Magellan's expectations, the following services, when provided as clinically appropriate and included or reflected in the individual member's care plan, constitute community-based care management services as defined in the State Plan.
-This includes:
+Per Appendix G of the HealthChoices Program Standards and Requirements; as well as Magellan's expectations, the following services, when provided as clinically appropriate and included reflected in the individual member's care plan constitute community-based care management services:

-- Face to face encounters with the member. - COE care management services may be provided via telemedicine in accordance with OMHSAS-22-02 Revised Guidelines for the Delivery of Behavioral Health Services Through Telehealth. - Telephonic engagement with the member that meet the standards established. - Transportation with the member that meets the standards established.
+- Face-to-face encounters with the member that meets the standards established below. - Telemedicine encounters with the member in accordance with OMHSAS-22-02 Revised Guidelines for the Delivery of Behavioral Health Services Through Telehealth. - Telephonic engagement with the member that meets the standards established below. - Transportation with the member that meets the standards established below.

-Screening and Assessment
+Assessment